Daniel P. Carter: Other work

 In 2005, Carter formed The Lucky Nine, alongside members of Hundred Reasons and Cable.
 The band released their five-track self-titled EP on Mighty Atom Records, followed by the debut album True Crown Foundation Songs: Hymns of Hidden History and Ritual on Hassle Records later the same year.
 After several tours and festival shows in support of the album, they disbanded.

 Over 2005 and 2006, Carter briefly became a member of Matt Willis live band after playing bass and guitar on the album Don't Let It Go to Waste.
 He played bass with Matt Willis at a Radio One Live Lounge session, V Festival, Top of the Pops, Popworld Childline Concert and a UK tour.
 He did not feature with the band on the "Crash" video because of other commitments.
 He wrote the guitar parts for "Stargirl" by McFly, which was the first song to be broadcast from space.

 2009 saw the debut release of British hardcore punk band Hexes debut album White Noise / Black Sound via Undergroove Records.
 Carter was main songwriter in the band and played guitar and vocals.
 The release of the album saw them play shows with Gallows, The Ghost of a Thousand, Finch and The Bronx.

 In 2009, Carter joined former 'A' bandmate Adam Perry in the Bloodhound Gang, replacing former guitarist Matt Stigliano, who had left due to issues with the other members.
+He performed live with the band between 2009 and 2013.
+In July 2025, he recorded new demo tapes with Perry and Bloodhound Gang vocalist Jimmy Pop at a studio in Malta.

 From June 2011, Carter became the official voice of Scuzz TV, a rock and metal music TV station based in the UK.

 In 2014, Carter formed the metal band Krokodil with James Leech and Dan Foord of Sikth, Laurent Barnard of Gallows, Alessandro "Vman" Venturella formerly of Cryforsilence (now Slipknot) and Simon Wright of Liber Necris.
 The band toured in support of their debut album Nachash which was released on Spinefarm / Universal.
-The album was listed in Rolling Stone as one of its top 20 metal albums of that year, writing "The six-piece's first full-length — the most arresting metal debut of 2014 — revels in the blood and thunder of early Mastodon, the burly groove-core of Coalesce and, occasionally, the calm-before-the-storm chill-outs of Mogwai."
+The album was listed in Rolling Stone as one of its top 20 metal albums of that year, writing "The six-piece's first full-length—the most arresting metal debut of 2014—revels in the blood and thunder of early Mastodon, the burly groove-core of Coalesce and, occasionally, the calm-before-the-storm chill-outs of Mogwai."
 Writing for the follow-up album was started but has yet to see the light of day.

 As well as work as a broadcaster and musician, Carter is a painter and illustrator who studied at Central Saint Martins school of art in London.
 As well as various gallery shows, he has provided album artwork for bands such as HIM, The Dillinger Escape Plan, Cradle of Filth, Behemoth, Frank Iero, Krokodil, Bossk, Black Foxxes, Vision of Disorder and Hang the Bastard.